lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 artifacts are part of the release and could be adapted only in new release delivery or through the custom change request.
 As a result, this situation often leads to a frustrating cycle of discussions and significantly hampers the CNF onboarding process.

-**Validation.** This step did not really exist in the previous scenarios due to reliance on pre-validation and pre-integration.
+**Validation.** This step did not exist in the previous scenarios due to reliance on pre-validation and pre-integration.
 Due to the number of permutations found in cloud native ecosystems, pre-validation has limited value.
 Only validation of CNFs on
 CSP premises with CSP’s flavor of cloud native infrastructure and its specific integrations has high relevance and value for concluding if the CNF can be deployed and promoted to production.
 Today, we still see that many CNFs are not ready to be validated